anasshamoon12002/tumor-analysis-liver-metastasis/README.md

 # Tumor-Metastases-Analysis
-Predict/Classify the survival rate after pancreatic cancer surgery
+Predict/Classify the survival rate and recurrence in colorectal cancer after liver surgery